wedapashi/cpp/this_pointer/README.md

 # This pointer

-To understand ‘this’ pointer, it is important to know how objects look at functions and data members of a class.
+To understand `this` pointer, it is important to know how objects look at functions and data members of a class.

 1. Each object gets its own copy of the data member.
 2. All-access the same function definition as present in the code segment.